LargeDumpsterFire/CSC337-Final-Project/README.md

 Things Josh is working on currently:

 -server.js
    - Sanitize and validate inputs

 -other .js scripts for page functionalities.
    - about, features, settings

-- Implement HTTPS?
+-Implement HTTPS?

-- (if possible/time allows) Implement a logging system for security monitoring.
+-(if possible/time allows) Implement a logging system for security monitoring.
 -adjusting our license.